search

 BLACKOUT.
-Superbly bad movie
+What a superbly bad movie

 I don’t know about you, but I sometimes like to consciously choose a bad movie to watch.
 One that offers no hope of success, yet asks viewer to give it a chance.
 Netflix seems to know this, because last night it recommended me Blackout, a film by a gentleman gracefully named Macaroni.
 Ah, what a feast of bad cinema it was!